kasslent/clc-digital-skills/_lessons/module-3.1.md

 >##EXERCISE: Selectors
 >
 >Download the <a href="exercises/module3/selectors.zip" download>exercise</a> (zip file).
-The answer key has been included so no peeking until really really need to!
+The answer key has been included so no peeking unless you really really need to!
 >
 >All the instructions are contained in the comments at the very top of `selector.html`